 What's happened

-Satellite images and ship-tracking data reveal sanctioned Russian LNG vessels, including the Perle and CCH Gas, engaging in ship-to-ship transfers near Malaysia.
-These operations involve vessels linked to Russian exports, despite US sanctions, highlighting ongoing efforts to bypass restrictions and export Russian gas to China.
+Satellite images and ship-tracking data reveal sanctioned Russian LNG vessels, including the Perle and Iris, engaging in ship-to-ship transfers near Malaysia.
+These operations involve vessels linked to US sanctions, highlighting ongoing efforts by Russia to export LNG despite Western restrictions.
+The Perle's journey from Baltic Russia to Asia underscores the complexity of sanctions evasion.

 What's behind the headline?